sbhardwaj197/Work-Portfolio/README.md

 These projects were completed as part of my Master's in Public Policy at the University of Chicago, where I focused on data-driven problem-solving for public systems.

-> All datasets used in this repository are either publicly available or anonymized for educational purposes.

 ## About Me

 I'm **Saloni Bhardwaj**, a Data Strategist with a background in computer science and public policy.
 I build data systems that drive strategic decision-making in education and public service.